kyma-project/istio/hack/managed-kyma-migration/readme.md

 1. Apply the ModuleTemplate for both `fast` and `regular` channels to Stage Control Plane.
 2. Verify that the ModuleTemplate in the `fast` and `regular` channels is available in SAP BTP, Kyma runtime clusters of the Stage environment.
 3. Use `kcp login` to log in to Stage, select a few SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-4. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of APIGateway CR and the reconciler's components.
+4. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
 5. Run `managed-kyma-migration.sh` for all SKRs in `Kyma-Test` and `Kyma-Integration` global accounts.
 6. Verify if the migration worked as expected.
 7. Run `managed-kyma-migration.sh` for the whole Canary landscape.